MicrosoftDocs/powerquery-docs/powerquery-docs/power-query-tutorial-shape-combine.md

    ![Remove columns](media/power-query-tutorial-shape-combine/shapecombine_removecolumns.png "Remove columns")

+    >[!IMPORTANT]
+    >The *sequence* of applied steps in Power Query Editor is important, and can affect how the data is shaped.
+It’s also important to consider how one step may impact another subsequent step.
+If you remove a step from the Applied Steps, subsequent steps may not behave as originally intended because of the impact of the query’s sequence of steps.

+    >[!NOTE]
+    >When you resize the Power Query Editor window to make the width smaller, some ribbon items are condensed to make the best use of visible space.
+When you increase the width of the Power Query Editor window, the ribbon items expand to make the most use of the increased ribbon area.

 5. Rename the columns and the table itself.
 As usual, there are a few ways to rename a column.
 First select the column, and then either select **Rename** from the **Transform** tab, or right-click and select **Rename** from the menu that appears.
 The following image shows both options; you only need to choose one.

    ![Many ways to rename](media/power-query-tutorial-shape-combine/shapecombine_rename.png "Many ways to rename")